 Insolvency Practitioner Fee Estimate may typically encompass the following information explained below and provide some further narrative that seeks to fit the facts of the relevant case.
 Prior to an Insolvency Practitioner agreeing the basis of their remuneration as Office-Holder, details of the work proposed to be done and the expenses it is considered will be, or are likely to be, incurred in dealing with an insolvency estate’s affairs must be provided to creditors.

-Typically, this is a fixed fee paid by the company director for assistance with putting a company into an insolvency process.
-The fee usually covers – but is not limited to – the following services:
+Typically, this cost of to liquidate a company is a fixed fee paid by the company director for assistance with putting a company into an insolvency process.
+The liquidation fee usually covers – but is not limited to – the following services:

 - Collecting relevant information